See below for a list of resources and support services for you to use as you design, develop, or teach your online course.

 The LSU Online Design & Development team has put together a Learning Design Glossary of Terms.
 This is not an exhaustive list, but there is a focus on online and blended delivery modalities.

-The Preparing for the Start of Your Online Course checklist can be used as you prepare for the start of a new term.
+The Preparing and Facilitating Your Online Course checklist can be used as you prepare for the start of a new term.
 It includes links to resources for additional information.

-The LSU Online team has created a Moodle template for faculty to use as they develop their blended or online course.
+The LSU Online team has created a Moodle template for faculty to use to develop blended and online courses.
 The template provides an accessible foundation for courses and includes guidelines and components that are based on best online pedagogical practices.
 Request the Campus Moodle template for your course(s) by completing the Campus Moodle Template Request Form.

 Depending on the volume of requests, it may take approximately 2-3 business days to fulfill your request.

-The Six Best Practices for Effective Online Teaching document provides faculty with some research-based best strategies for effective teaching online.
+The Tips for Effective Online Teaching document provides faculty with some research-based best strategies for effective teaching online.

 The Tools for Video-Based Instruction document provides an overview of LSU video tools recommended for providing live (synchronous) lectures, recorded content, and video assignments.